andreasMazur/VisMeshSegmentation/README.md

     )
 ```

+## Step 6: Including the label corrections into the dataset

-After correcting the labels the user needs to incorporate the changes into the originally
+After correcting, the corrected labels need to be incorporated into the originally
 preprocessed dataset.
-For this we define two new paths:
+For this two new paths need to be defined:
 1. Corrected dataset shall be stored in: `PARTNET_GRASP_CORRECTED = "PATH/TO/corrected_PartNetGrasp"`
 2. Label change arrays shall be stored in: `LABEL_CHANGES = "PATH/TO/label_changes"`